RandomSort/ignore/README.md

 Starting point for a Git extension that can help manage `.gitignore` files.

-Current feature level: _"Able to report location of Git repository root, if any"_.
+## Current feature level

+- Able to detect if inside a Git repository
+- When passed a path, adds it to `.gitignore` in root of workspace

 ## Developing